aws-samples/serverless-test-samples/python-test-samples/apigw-lambda/README.md

 [[top]](#python-test-samples-project)

 ## Working with events
 Testing event driven architectures often requires working with synthetic events.
-Developers are often defining their Events as JSON documents.
+Developers often define their Events as JSON documents.
 Synthetic events are test data that represent AWS events such as a requests from API Gateway or messages from SQS.

 AWS Lambda always requires an event during invocation.
 This project includes a sample test event in the `events` folder.
 SAM provides the capability of generating additional synthetic events for a variety of AWS services.
 [Read the documentation](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-cli-command-reference-sam-local-generate-event.html).